Adrianjewell91/first_neural_network/README.md

 3. Make sure the `deepversions.py` and `versions.py` show the versions.
 4. `python keras_major_chord_network.py` to see it run.

+Next Steps:
+1. Develop the data set to include inversions and create a validation set.

 A neural network learns to predict outcomes given a set of data, in which the set of data includes the inputs and their expected outputs.
 The neural network then decides the importance of each input such that, given a new set of data, the outputs will match the expected outputs.
 In this way, the neural network has 'learned' to answer questions.